wintercms/docs/services-validation.md

     }
 ```

-The recommended way of adding your own validation rule is to extend the Validator instance via the `extend` method.
+Another way to register custom validation rules is by extending the Validator instance via the `extend` method.
 In an Winter CMS plugin, this can be added to the `boot()` callback method inside your `Plugin.php` registration file.

 You can extend the Validator instance with your custom validation rule as a `Closure`, or as a `Rule` object.